davescroggs/footyStats/README.md

 Each of these sub-groups were fuzzy joined using the default Damerau-Levenshtein distance, with a maximum distance of 6, keeping the row where each player’s join distance was lowest.
-Of the 6640 players that have played in the last year, only one player could not be joined uniquely in this way, Angus Dewar.
+Of the 6640 players that have played in the last 10 years, only one player could not be joined uniquely in this way, Angus Dewar.

 ``` r
 readmeTeamsJoined %>%